 Forget about competition and rankings.
 Bypassing the whole feud by niching down is your new best friend.
 The weirdest stores thrive for years in Bragg Creek, while others don’t survive the winter for one very important reason.

 The smart owners engage with their communities and think small.
+Many take advantage of local craft fairs.

-The storefronts experiment with holding stock for local startups.
+The storefronts even experiment with holding stock for local startups.
 And all of it is completely genuine.
 Which is the perfect basis for strong branding.

 And I Have the Examples to Prove It